melodiehc/ExpenseTracker/README.md

 # ExpenseTracker
-A Bill an expense tracker for your daily needs
+A bill an expense tracker for your daily needs